 Find all the best elements of nature as they come together to form the best but lesser-known Wildlife Sanctuaries in Maharashtra – biodiversity, varied climate, and vivid topography.

-Maharashtra State is rich in its flora and fauna count, and that’s why it is home to some of the largest eco hotspots, wildlife sanctuaries, national parks, and bird sanctuaries, which have been attracting nature lovers and wildlife aficionados from different corners of India and abroad.
+Maharashtra State is rich in its scenic beauty, city hubs, beaches and shoreline, its flora and fauna count.
+Maharashtra is both the epicentre of the modern and the traditional, hi-tech and nature’s bounty.
+That’s why it is home to some of the largest eco hotspots, wildlife sanctuaries, national parks, and bird sanctuaries, which have been attracting nature lovers and wildlife aficionados from different corners of India and abroad.

 Wildlife sanctuaries in Maharashtra are varied and rich.
 The state is home to 49 Wild Life sanctuaries and 6 National Parks.